DavisQBio/semester-biology/explorations/E-01-growth-rates.md

 With one short line of code, we made a pretty nice plot.
 A few notes about what I entered into the `ggplot()` function.
 I first entered the data frame (our matrix, `antibiotic`).
-Then I entered the *aesthetics* using `aes()`, specifying that the x-axis\
-represents variable *time* and the y-axis represents *value*.
+Then I entered the *aesthetics* using `aes()`, specifying that the x-axis represents the variable *time* and the y-axis represents *value*.
 These names need to exactly match the variable names from our data frame.

 So, it looks okay, but we've obscured the information about antibiotic concentration.
 We can also specify color using `aes()`.
 Let's represent